Personal business on your employer's systems

 You have no legal expectation of privacy or data reliability when you use your employer's IT facilities.
 (Extreme example: 500,000 Enron employee emails were made public as a result of the bankruptcy -- internal battles, love notes and all.
 They still are searchable online.)

 Spinoffs and acquisitions can cause your personal email to go astray.
-For example, emails sent to HP Enterprise employees at hp.com rather than hpe.com after Sep 30, 2016 trigger an error message -- "Recipient address rejected: User unknown in virtual alias table" -- which may not be passed on to the sender (and implies that you have been laid off.)
+Emails get this reply: "Recipient address rejected: User unknown in virtual alias table" -- which may not be passed on to the sender (and may be interpreted unfavorably if passed on.)

 Even if you leave on good terms with your employer, your access to company systems and your company email account stop well before your last hour.
 Cases have been reported where it stopped -- without warning -- on the day before the last day... or even weeks earlier.
 Assurances from managers have proven to be irrelevant -- your manager does not have control over IT.